 - “Relations among countries and coordination of their interests must only be based on rules and institutions; they must not be lorded over by those who wave a strong fist at others.
-Big countries should lead by example in advocating and upholding the international rule of law and in honoring their commitments.”
+Big countries should lead by example in advocating and upholding the international rule of law and in honouring their commitments.”
 (Great advice, but will China take this when it comes to SCS or bilateral agreements in Ladakh)

 - “Cold War mentality, ideological lines or zero-sum game are no solution to a country’s own problem, still less an answer to mankind’s common challenges.
 What we need to do is to replace conflict with dialogue, coercion with consultation and zero-sum with win-win.”

 - Finally he spoke vaguely about the UN needing to address tangible problems.
 Smart line here: “There must be a cure, not just a therapy.”

 Next, Xi’s speech (English version + Xinhua’s English report) to the UNGA.
 He defended China’s record in combating COVID-19, and told countries to “put people and life first and enhance solidarity.”
 This was basically a speech about Xi emphasising his global vision, and projecting China as a responsible power.
 Of course, there are many holes in his narrative.
 So Xi said: